LilZloty/LilZloty/README.md

 Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity and also <br>
 all my knowledge in front-end web development, both are compatible and necessary.

-⚡ Fun fact: I love lifting weight to decompress, Travel to unknow location, Gaming and Coding !
 <hr></hr>

 <h3>Certifications and Challenges 🎓</h3>